wp-plugins/sp-client-document-manager/readme.txt

 Tested up to: 3.8.1
 Stable tag: 2.1.0

-SP Project & Document Manager.
-Multi-functional document manager - upload, share, track, group, distribute and organize all documents, images, PDF's & files.
+Project & Document Manager.
+A multi-functional file management tool to upload, share, track, group, distribute and organize any type of document.

 == Description ==